auth0/docs/articles/quickstart/native/android/01-user-metadata.md

 ```

 :::note
 At this stage, if you are logging in as a brand new user, they are unlikely to have a "country" field inside their metadata.
-You can [read more about how user metadata](https://auth0.com/docs/users/manage-user-metadata) is managed on our Docs site.
+You can <a href="https://auth0.com/docs/users/manage-user-metadata" target="_blank" rel="noreferrer">read more about how user metadata</a> is managed on our Docs site.
 :::

 :::panel Checkpoint